Since it seems to be part of the SGA fic writers code that you must write something about The Storm/The Eye, here's mine. :)

 "You look awful," Zelenka told him bluntly and pointed to his own eye.

-Rodney reached up to touch his face and found the skin around his eye puffy and hot.
-He'd forgotten about the backhanded punch Kolya had given him.
-No wonder people had been staring.
+Rodney reached up to touch his face and grimaced when he found the skin around his eye puffy and hot.
+No wonder people had been staring, he thought to himself.

 "Your arm appears to be bleeding as well," Zelenka added.
 "Maybe you should go to infirmary?"